 Optimize your model

-Model compression aims to create smaller models that are generally faster and more energy efficient, so that they can be deployed on mobile devices.
+Model optimization aims to create smaller models that are generally faster and more energy efficient, so that they can be deployed on mobile devices.
+There are multiple optimization techniques supported by TensorFlow Lite, such as quantization.

 Tweak the number of threads